hapax/hapax.github.io/assets/teaching.md

 We are best served, as individuals and as a society, by showing students that hiking is not about walking, but rather, using walking to experience and understand the world.

+Walking takes you to interesting places, if you do some planning and follow your nose.